The greatest benefit of open access is that it enables the results of scholarly research to be disseminated more rapidly and widely:

 Open access publishing doesn’t mean that:

-- you, as the author, will not retain copyright
+- you, as the author, will give away copyright;

-- your publication will not be peer reviewed
+- your publication will be published without peer review;

 Open access is of enormous importance for a range of target groups: researchers, lecturers, students, administrators and publishers.
 For the specific benefits of open access for these groups, see the section Your Role on this website.